Customising your Koha catalogue 2025

-Discover how as a Koha librarian you can customise your Koha catalogue for your library users.
+Discover how as a Koha administrative user you can customise your Koha catalogue for your users.

-Koha librarians have the power to completely customise their public catalogue (OPAC).
-Koha provides a range of functionality to style the OPAC’s theme so it can align with your library’s organisational branding.
+Koha administrative users have the power to completely customise their public catalogue (OPAC).
+Koha provides a range of functionality to style the OPAC’s theme so it can align with your organisational branding.
 Here are some ways you can customise your Koha catalogue.
-After redesigning your OPAC, you may be interested in increasing clicks to your Koha.
+After redesigning your OPAC, you may be interested in increasing clicks to your Koha or adding content pages to Koha.

 11 ways you can add custom content on your homepage